ACT: Agentic Classification Tree: Methodology

 \subsection{Traditional Decision Trees: CART and C4.5}

-Classical decision-tree algorithms such as CART~\citep{DBLP:books/wa/BreimanFOS84} and C4.5~\citep{quinlan1993c4} recursively partition a dataset based on feature values.
+Classical decision-tree algorithms recursively partition a dataset based on feature values.
 At each node, a split is defined by either a threshold on a numerical feature or a subset of categorical values.
-The quality of each split is measured by an impurity criterion—typically Gini impurity (CART) or Information Gain ratio (C4.5)—and the algorithm greedily selects the split that yields the greatest impurity reduction, continuing recursively until a stopping criterion is met (e.g., maximum depth or node purity).

-These methods are efficient and highly interpretable for structured, tabular data, but cannot operate directly on unstructured inputs such as text or images.
-This limitation motivates our proposed ACT, which replaces feature-based splits with optimized natural language queries evaluated by an LLM.
+The quality of each split is measured by an impurity criterion—typically Gini impurity (CART) or Information Gain ratio (C4.5)—and the algorithm greedily selects the split that yields the greatest impurity reduction, continuing recursively until a stopping criterion is met.
+These methods are efficient and interpretable ~\citep{molnar2020interpretable} for structured, tabular data, but cannot operate directly on unstructured inputs such as text or images.
+This limitation motivates our proposed ACT, which replaces feature-based splits with optimized natural language queries.